MastafaF/anomaly_detection_trees/README.md

 the number of anomalies.
 A problem with too many anomalies can be an issue.
 It could be interesting to see how they would perform when reducing the percentage of anomalies at training time.

+## Results:
+They have rather poor performance on high dimensional input data.
+Best performance is obtained with iForest after UMAP projection of the dataset.

 In data folder, we add the data used in our SPAM Collection Dataset experiments.
 Embeddings are given with XLM-en with 2048 dimensions.
 We have used a MAX_LEN parameter